Cray-HPE/docs-csm/operations/network/gateway_testing.md

 it should or should not be able to access the service, and it will output a `PASS` or `FAIL` for each service, as appropriate.
 At the end of the tests it will compile and output a final overall PASS/FAIL status.

-## Running gateway tests on a UAN or a Compute Node
+## Running Gateway Tests on a UAN or Compute Node

 The same set of tests will be run from a UAN or Compute Node by executing the following command from an NCN that has the `docs-csm` RPM installed.
-The hostname of the UAN or Compute Node under tests must be specified.
+The hostname of the UAN or Compute Node under test must be specified.

-### UAN Test execution
+### UAN Test Execution

 ```bash
 ncn# /usr/share/doc/csm/scripts/operations/gateway-test/uan-gateway-test.sh <uan-hostname>
 ```

-### Compute Node Test execution
+### Compute Node Test Execution

 ```bash
 ncn# /usr/share/doc/csm/scripts/operations/gateway-test/cn-gateway-test.sh <cn-hostname>